s0uthk1ng/s0uthk1ng.github.io/README.md

 ## [pollachibot](https://github.com/s0uthk1ng/pollachibot)
 ##### "automated this bot with twitter handle - [pollachibot](https://twitter.com/pollachibot)"
-- This will retweet the tweets with specific keywordskeywords ['pollachi', 'பொள்ளாச்சி', 'pollachidistrict', 'பொள்ளாச்சிமாவட்டம்'] in ta and en languages.
+- This will retweet the tweets with specific keywordskeywords ['pollachi', 'பொள்ளாச்சி', 'pollachi district', 'பொள்ளாச்சி மாவட்டம்'] in ta and en languages.
 This is just used for gathering and information use only. one stop account for Pollachi in twitter.

 ## [python-telnet-test](https://twitter.com/python-telnet-test)